chynnalew/functionalCoinCounter/README.md

 ## Description

-A coin counter application created with function programming.
+A coin counter application created with functional programming.
 This app takes X amount of money and determines the amount of change needed in quarters, dimes, nickles, and pennies.

+This project contains a solution using recursion and a solution using closure.

 ## Setup/Installation Requirements